Java under the Microscope: Stack, Heap, and GC using Code Examples

 }

-// The Point class is stored in the Metaspace
+// Class Point is stored in Metaspace

 class Point {